The Mathematics of Learning

 The system tracks four factors to estimate your cognitive load: how uncertain each card is, how well you know it, how hard it is relative to your level, and how much total capacity you have as a learner.

 Only active cards (cards you've directly reviewed) contribute to cognitive load.
-Cards with only implied reviews from component attribution are excluded — they represent inferred knowledge, not active learning burden.
+Cards in the dormant state, known only through implied evidence from component attribution (§4), are excluded.
+They represent inferred knowledge, not active learning burden, which is exactly why the implied bucket is careful never to let context alone retire a card: a dormant term has already stopped costing you cognitive load.

 Attention Demand